André Hue: Early life

 Hue was born in Swansea, Wales to a French father and Welsh mother.
 Hue's father, also named André, was a World War I veteran who had been badly wounded, having taken a bullet in his head, which remained there until his early death in 1938.
-The elder Hue served as an officer in the French merchant marine who worked on a ship taking coal from Swansea to La Havre while his wife Caroline Hunter did not speak French, but insisted their children be brought up knowing French.
+The elder Hue served as an officer in the French merchant marine who worked on a ship taking coal from Swansea to Le Havre while his wife Caroline Hunter did not speak French, but insisted their children be brought up knowing French.
 Fluent in both English and French, Hue grew up in Le Havre.
 Without a father to support him, Hue was working as a sailor in the French merchant marine by 1939.

 In the Resistance

 On 17 June 1940, the SS Champlain, the ship Hue was working on as a purser struck a mine off La Rochelle and sank, forcing Hue who was taking a shower at the time to swim ashore naked.
-Without a family in France, Hue ended up working as a railroad clerk in the town of Guer in Brittany, where he was recruited into the French resistance by François Vallée of the SOE "Parson" circuit.
+Without a family in France, Hue ended up working as a railroad clerk in the town of Guer in Brittany, where he was recruited into the French Resistance by François Vallée of the SOE "Parson" circuit.
 Hue knew Vallée only by his codename Oscar.
 The railroad station at Guer was a key transport point for supplying German troops in north western France.

 Hue provided information about the railroad time tables so the Royal Air Force could target trains carrying German troops and supplies.
 Vallée advised Hue against committing sabotage, warning that too many innocent people would die if the Germans discovered sabotage.
 Afterwards, Hue become involved in smuggling Allied airmen shot down over France.
 When Hue insisted on forming a group of his own committed to sabotage, someone talked of his plans, and an order for his arrest was issued.
 Having proved his courage and his trustworthiness, Hue was asked if he would like to become a SOE agent himself.
 In February 1944 he crossed the English Channel to Britain, so he could join the SOE.
 Hue crossed the Channel in MGB 502.
 Hue's training reports called him "a very active, energetic, enthusiastic man with a reasonably stable personality, although inclined to excitement at times".
 Hue was given the rank of acting captain just before Operation Overlord.